-Anita Rani having a Punjabi Indian background faces racism everywhere she goes, especially in the workplace and from online trolls.
-From witnessing the ridicule of south Asian accents to being directly racially abused, she has experienced it all.
-She has also faced issues with her own culture.
-In particular the pressure to uphold the stereotype of ‘women are only meant to be married and serve the husbands for the rest of their lives’ that was not the life Rani wanted.
+Anita hails from a Punjabi Indian background and faces racism everywhere she goes, from the workplace to online trolls.
+The levels of which vary from witnessing the ridicule of south Asian accents to being directly racially abused, she has experienced it all.
+But it’s not only racism she has experience with she has also faced issues within her own culture.
+In particular the pressure to uphold the stereotype of ‘women are only meant to be married and serve their husbands for the rest of their lives’… that was not the life Rani wanted.

 Feeling like an Imposter